sandrocaseiro/Caseiro.Mvc.PagedList/README.md

 user.ToQueryString() //generates: ?Id=1&Name=User&Email=user@domain.com
 ```

-If doesn't want a property in the querystring, you can use the `[IgnoreQueryString]` attribute:
+If you doesn't want a property in the querystring, you can use the `[IgnoreQueryString]` attribute:
 ```csharp
 public class User
 {